stud131/docs-monaca/content/sampleapp/samples/twitter_sso.en.md

     with a valid Twitter account.
 2. Click on {{<guilabel name="Create New App">}} button.
-3. Fill in the information of your app such as: Name, Description, Website and Callback URL (optional).
+3. Fill in the information of your app such as: Name, Description, Website and Callback URL (optional: It may be necessary to set `twittersdk://`).
 Then, tick `Yes, I have read and agreed to the Twitter Developer Agreement.` and click on {{<guilabel name="Create your Twitter application">}} button.
 4. Go to Settings tab and tick